 January 26, 1943–June 23, 1944

-After the war, abandoned as an airfield.
+Disused as an airfield since the end of the Pacific War.
 During the middle of the 1980s, the area was replanted with coconut palms for harvesting copra and many of the remaining wartime relics were removed or scrapped.
 A few relics, including a 37mm cannon from a Ki-45 were recovered for display at the Kokopo War Museum.

 Brian Bennett adds:

 "What I found interesting was that the Japanese must have been showing some interest in Allied aircraft as i found an electric bomb release switch installed in the bomb bay of what was left of a KI-21 at Rapopo, before the area was re-modeled."

 The former airfield was replanted as a coconut and coco plantation.
 The strip and the entire area was replanted, but revetments and tunnel entrances are still visible.
 Development saw most of the remaining wartime bits buried or otherwise destroyed.
 The Rapopo Plantation Resort owned by Brian & Beverly Martin is located to the west of the original runway.